mike-scott/osfoundries/src/content/partners.md

 keywords = ["Partners","together","collaboration","reference","hardware"]
 +++

-Open Source Foundries products are Zephyr RTOS and Linux microPlatforms to enable you to rapidly develop secure, OTA updatable connected products.
-Whether your application is a remote sensor, a smart light or device, an appliance, or even a robot, drone or self-driving car the microPlatforms rovide a proven, tested platform on which to securely build your product and applications.

-microPlatforms are configurable minimum footprint implementations of software for building any connected device, whether based on a microcontroller or advanced multi-core SoCs.
-The microPlatforms are Open Source products so you have access to all the source code at no charge, and Open Source Foundries offer a lifetime subscription service (per product not per unit) to enable you to keep your product maintained with the latest security fixes, updates and new functionality over its lifetime.
+As an open source company working with partners across the ecosystem is key to our success.
+Partners have access to our products for internal use, and are weclome to both use and contribute to our work.
+If you are interested in partnering with us on the microPlatforms please contact us or sign up using the form below.

 [What is a microPlatform?]({{< ref "product.md" >}})

 ## Key differentiators of microPlatforms

-__We support Any Architecture__
+__We can support any CPU Architecture__

-* ARM, Intel, Risc V support
+* ARM, Intel, RISC-V etc.

-__We support Any Cloud__
+__We can support any Cloud__

-* Alibaba, Amazon, Microsoft Azure, IBM Bluemix, Google Cloud, Private clouds too
+* Alibaba, Amazon, AT&T M2X, Microsoft Azure, IBM Bluemix, Google Cloud, mBed Cloud, and private clouds too

 __microPlatforms undergo relevant and rigorous automated testing__

-* microPlatforms and continuously tested against real-world end-to-end IoT use-cases insuring that every update works from the device to the cloud
+* microPlatforms are continuously tested against real-world end-to-end IoT use cases, ensuring that every update works from the cloud to the device

 # Partner Benefits

 __SoC / MCU / SoM Vendors and Distributors__

-* Integrate your products
+* Integrate your products into the microPlatforms
-* Accelerate customer designs
+* Accelerate your customer designs
+* Use the microPlatforms as reference software for your devices

 __Wireless and peripheral solutions__

 * Build support for your products into the microPlatforms
+* Open Source and/or proprietary code
-* Ready to go reference software for your reference hardware
+* Enable supported reference software for your reference hardware

 __Device management and Cloud providers__

+* Enable microPlatform customers to build products that interface out to the box to your cloud
 * Enable more devices to integrate with your cloud services

 __Service Companies__

 * Deliver value-add to microPlatform customers
+* Provide integrated development services
+* Offer advanced hardware enablement
-* integrated development, advanced hardware enablement, long-term support
+* Deliver long-term support

 __Reference Hardware__

-* Open Source Foundries identifies and uses key hardware products for testing and verification of the microPlatforms
+* Open Source Foundries identifies and uses a small number of key hardware products for rigorous testing and verification of the microPlatforms
 * Selected hardware partners are selected for many reasons including:
+  *  Product functionality (Connectivity/Radios, Sensors, Security hardware, AI engines etc.)
   *  Level of upstream support
-  *  Ease of use and automation friendly designs
+  *  Automation-friendly hardware design
-  *  Your commitment to maintaining support upstream
+  *  A commitment to maintaining support upstream for your hardware
-  *  Your commitment to maintaining any closed source/blobs
+  *  A commitment to maintaining any closed source/proprietary blobs
   *  Global availability of your hardware to developers and product manufacturers
-  *  Your commitment to hosting CI facilities, or funding installation and support for your hardware into OSF CI Labs
+  *  A commitment to hosting CI facilities, or funding installation and support for your hardware into our production CI Labs
-  *  Provides support of major new functionality (for example; RISC-V architecture products, security capabilities, connectivity /radios)

 # Why partner with Open Source Foundries

-* Partner with us on delivering a open source, secure, updatable platform for connected products with lifetime support & maintenance
+* Partner with us on delivering an open source, secure, updatable platform for connected products with lifetime support & maintenance
 * Enable your product or service into the microPlatform offerings
 * Influence our roadmap
 * Get recognition and visibility on our website and marketing materials

 # Simple terms and conditions

-* Partners simply maintain an annual partner membership the microPlatform(s)
+* Partners simply maintain a single annual subscription for the microPlatform(s)
 * Partners can verify their product “works on microPlatform”
-  * Leverage self-testing/certification programs
+* Leverage self-testing/certification programs (coming in 2018)
 * Partners may use the subscription without restriction for internal use
-* Internal engineering teams get immediate benefit by working against a stable, verified open source software that has been through automated integration testing
+* Partner internal engineering teams get immediate benefit by working against a stable, verified open source software platform that benefits from automated integration testing and continuous updates of the latest technologies
+* Contact us to learn more, or sign up below